Padlet settings menu

 In posting, you control the rules for new and existing posts on your padlet.
 If you toggle 'Author and timestamp' on, posts by users with accounts will display the author's name and post timestamp.
 Posts by users without accounts will appear as anonymous.

-You are also able to toggle whether users can comment on posts, whether reactions can be applied to posts, and of what type, and whether new posts appear first or last in the padlet's sequence.
+You are also able to toggle whether users can comment on posts, whether reactions can be applied to posts, and of what type.

 In content, you are able to toggle whether posts should require moderator approval.
 If toggled on, if a user tries to post on your padlet it will only appear after you or another moderator on the padlet approves the post.
 You can invite other users to be moderators on your padlet from the Share menu.